helidon-io/helidon-examples/examples/imperative/data-jdbc/postgres/README.md

        -d helidon-postgres
 ```

-Follow the startup log and wait for PostgreSQL to accept connections:
+The image installs PostgreSQL Server on Oracle Linux 9 and uses the standalone entry point supplied by this example.

+Wait until PostgreSQL accepts connections:

 ```shell
 docker logs -f postgres
 ```

-The JDBC URL disables quoting of `RETURNING` identifiers so PostgreSQL folds the shared generated-key column name `ID`
-in the same way as the unquoted schema and application SQL.

-## Initialize the Sample Schema (Required)
+### 2. Initialize the Schema

-> **Warning:** The following command drops the existing `POKEMON` and `TYPE` tables in the `pokemons` database,
+> **Warning:** This command drops the existing `POKEMON` and `TYPE` tables in the `pokemons` database, including all
-> including all their data, before recreating and populating them.
+> their data, before recreating and populating them.
 It does not modify tables in other databases.

-When using the optional container, run the schema script as the demo user:
+Run the schema script as the demo user:

 ```shell
 docker exec -i postgres \